 The queen of the Little Greene Paint colour collection has to go to French Grey.
-Other popular colours are Hicks Blue, Slaked Lime and Aquamarine.
-Let's not also forget my go-to neutral white Shirting and Loft White should always get a mention.
+Other popular colours are Hicks Blue, Slaked Lime, Portland Stone and Aquamarine.
+Let’s not also forget my go-to neutral white Shirting and Loft White should always get a mention.

 What are the Little Greene Paint Colour Scales?

-The colour scales have been designed for ease of use, each colour is one of a graduated family, grouped in columns according to undertone.
+The colour scales have been designed for ease of use.
+Each colour is one of a graduated family, grouped in columns according to the undertone.

-The card combines some of the best-loved colours from the Little Greene ‘Colours of England’ card with lighter or darker tones of each.
+The card combines some of the best-loved colours from the Little Greene ‘Colours of England’ card with lighter or darker tones.
 The result is a delightfully soft palette that offers subtle variations of shade and an incredibly easy-to-use system for harmonising and combining colours in a room.

 Is Little Greene paint durable?

 Yes, Little Greene Paint is very hard-wearing.
-The water-based paints are designed to withstand the rigours of daily life.
+Water-based paints are designed to withstand the rigours of daily life.
 In addition, their oil-based paints are also very hard-wearing.